aws-samples/serverless-patterns/stepfunctions-eventbridge-onpremise-cdk/README.md

-# AWS Step Functions to on-premises API
+# AWS Step Functions to on-premises API (CDK)

 This pattern demonstrate how to call an on-premises API from a Step Functions state machine, leveraging Amazon EventBridge connection and VPC Lattice resource gateway and resource configuration.

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.